keypom/keypom-docs/docs/Tutorials/Advanced/daos/daobot.md

 ## Designing the DAO Bot

-[Recall](TODO) that the DAO bot needs accomplish the following:
+[Recall](./architecture.md#dao-bot-solution) that the DAO bot needs accomplish the following:

+1. Ensure all incoming calls are made by Keypom and have a sufficient attached deposit.
-1. Take in a proposal object for adding a new member to a DAO (which includes the account ID of the new member).
+2. Take in a proposal object for adding a new member to a DAO (which includes the account ID of the new member).
-2. Take in a desired DAO contract and call `add_proposal` with the proposal object.
+3. Take in a desired DAO contract and call `add_proposal` with the proposal object.
-3. Parse the return value which should be the proposal ID and then call `act_proposal` to automatically register the new member into the DAO.
+4. Parse the return value which should be the proposal ID and then call `act_proposal` to automatically register the new member into the DAO.

 With this in mind, the aim of this tutorial will be to write a Rust smart contract that will match the above properties.
 This process can be broken down into two stages:
 1. Adding the proposal